Sunset-Flock/Timberdoodle/README.md

 #### Draw Pass / Mega Drawcall

 Reguardless of mesh instance count, tido can draw all geometry "in one drawcall".
 This means extremely low cpu overhead for any amount of geometry on the screen.
-This way of drawing geometry reduces gpu state switches to a minimum.
+This way of drawing geometry also reduces gpu state switches to a minimum.
 That yields great performance, especially for very large triangle and instance counts.

 To achieve this, tido must perform multiple phases of "work expansion":
 1. a compute shader goes over all mesh instances